rsthn/rose-ext-sentinel/README.md

 ### `sentinel::login` username:string password:string

 Verifies if the given credentials are valid, fails with `Wind::R_VALIDATION_ERROR` and sets the `error` field to `strings.@messages.err_authorization` or `strings.@messages.err_credentials`.
+When successful, opens a session and loads the `user` field with the data of the user that has been authenticated.

+### `sentinel::login:forced` user_id:int

-When successful, opens a session and loads the `currentUser` field with the data of the user that has been authenticated.
+Verifies if the user exist and forces a login without password.
+Fails with `Wind::R_VALIDATION_ERROR` and sets the `error` field to `strings.@messages.err_authorization` or `strings.@messages.err_credentials`.
+When successful, opens a session and loads the `user` field with the data of the user that has been authenticated.

 ### `sentinel::logout`